simphotonics/generic_enum/README.md

-The package [`generic_enum`][generic_enum] can be used together with [`generic_enum_builder`][generic_enum_builder] to build extensions supporting mapping of enum instances to a value of arbitrary data-type as well as json-serialization.
+The package [`generic_enum`][generic_enum] can be used together with [`generic_enum_builder`][generic_enum_builder] to build extensions
+supporting:
+* mapping of enum instances to a value of arbitrary data-type,
+* json-serialization.

 ## Usage